 Personal data relating to criminal offences and convictions is included here for the purposes of this policy.
+This refers to personal information relating to criminal convictions and offences, allegations, proceedings and related security measures.

 Data Subject

 An individual about whom such information is stored is known as the Data Subject.
 It includes but is not limited to employees.